terrancelaw/RangeList/README.md

 npm test
 ```

-You can add additional test cases to the file `RangeList.test.js`.
+You could add additional test cases to the file `RangeList.test.js`.